-1. GERF Pension Costs
+1. General Employees Fund Pension Costs

-At June 30, 2016, the School reported a liability of \$321,316 for its proportionate share of the GERF's net pension liability.
-The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The School's proportion of the net pension liability was based on the School's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2014 through June 30, 2015, relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2016, the School's proportion was .0062%, which was an increase of .0050% from its proportion measured as of June 30, 2015.
+At June 30, 2017, the School reported a liability of \$519,648 for its proportionate share of the General Employees Fund's net pension liability.
+The School's net pension liability reflected a reduction due to the state of Minnesota's contribution of \$6 million to the fund in 2017.
+The state of Minnesota is considered a nonemployer contributing entity and the state's contribution meets the definition of a special funding situation.
+The state of Minnesota's proportionate share of the net pension liability associated with the School totaled \$6,804.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The School's proportion of the net pension liability was based on the School's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2015 through June 30, 2016, relative to the total employer contributions received from all of PERA's participating employers.
+As of the June 30, 2016 measurement date, the School's proportion was .0064%, which was an increase of .0002% from its proportion measured as of June 30, 2015.